kalexandriabond/cog_neuro_methods/_modules/onboarding_1.md

 title: Onboarding
 ---

+Below you'll find a calendar of topics.
+Note that linked materials for each topic are for class preparation.
+Please read/listen to them before class.
+(I am not afraid of awkward silences :)).

 Jan 17
 :   Welcome
     : Come with curiosity about the brain.

 Jan 19
 :   What is cognitive neuroscience?